YehudaGold/context-component/README.md

 context-component is aimed at reducing the boilerplate of writing flexible centralized state management with React context.

 context-component provides extendable React class that automatically assigns its state and methods to context and provides it to its children.
-It also exposes api to easily consume the context by `connect` HOC or by React regular context api methods - `Consumer`, `contextType` and `useContext`.
+It also exposes api to easily consume contexts by `connect` HOC (high order component) or by React regular context api methods - `Consumer`, `contextType` and `useContext`.

-To learn more about context - [react context documentation](https://reactjs.org/docs/context.html).
+To learn more about context visit - [react context documentation](https://reactjs.org/docs/context.html).

-for example of context-component - [context-component/example](https://github.com/YehudaGold/context-component/tree/master/example/src).
+For example of context-component visit - [context-component/example](https://github.com/YehudaGold/context-component/tree/master/example/src).

 ## install